Join our community of websites already using SEOJuice to automate the boring SEO work.

 If you're building a project management tool, don't aim to be the next Asana overnight.
 Start with a niche, like tools for remote design teams.
 If you're creating a content calendar, focus on making it intuitive for small social media teams.
 The key is simplicity with value.

 Take a hard look at your core features.
 Ask yourself, "What's the one problem this solves perfectly?"
 Build around that and nothing else.
 For SEOJuice, that one thing was automated internal linking.
-Everything else — the audits, the reports, the monitoring — came later, driven by what customers actually requested.
+Everything else (the audits, the reports, the monitoring) came later, driven by what customers actually requested.

-One of the biggest mistakes I see (and have made myself) is trying to market to everyone.
+One of the biggest mistakes I see, and have made myself, is trying to market to everyone.
 It's tempting to cast a wide net, thinking you'll catch more customers.
 But here's the reality: when you talk to everyone, you talk to no one.

-I started with indie founders running small operations — because I was one.
+I started with indie founders running small operations, because I was one.
 I understood their challenges: limited budgets, tight schedules, and the need for tools that save time.
 That clarity allowed me to craft features and messaging that spoke directly to them.

 Building a pre-launch audience is about creating momentum before your product goes live.
 You want people to know who you are, what problem you're solving, and why they should care.

-I started posting about SEOJuice on Twitter about two months before launch.
-My early posts were terrible — overly promotional, too many feature screenshots, not enough "why."
-The post that actually got traction was one where I shared a screenshot of our first error log alongside the message "Day 47 of building SEOJuice.
+Social media helps here, but the genre matters more than the platform.
+The post that actually got traction for me wasn't a feature screenshot, it was a screenshot of our first error log with the caption "Day 47 of building SEOJuice.
 Today I learned that my crawler was accidentally DDOSing my own test sites."
-That vulnerability — the willingness to look foolish — is what made people follow along.
+That vulnerability, the willingness to look foolish, is what made people follow along.

 A simple landing page is your best tool to convert interest into leads.
 Don't overcomplicate it.
 Use tools like Carrd or Notion to set up a page in a day.
 Focus on a clear, concise value proposition and an email capture form.